microsoft/BuildTourHack/stories/3/311_XamarinForms.md

 #### Add shared UI

 For our first task, we want to be able to list all the different Knowzy products.
-Fortunatly, the Win32 app used by our friends over at the Product Development department already has the code to retreive the products so we can reuse that in our app.
+Fortunately, the Win32 app used by our friends over at the Product Development department already has the code to retrieve the products so we can reuse that in our app.

 ### TODO - walktrough of copy paste code from product development app